FilecoinFoundationWeb/filecoin-foundation/apps/ffdweb-site/src/content/blog/ffdw-2024-annual-report.md

 ---
-title: "FFDW 2024 Annual Report "
+title: "FFDW 2024 Annual Report"
 created-on: 2025-01-29T16:21:20.281Z
 updated-on: 2025-01-29T16:21:20.291Z
 published-on: 2025-01-29T16:21:20.299Z
-f_post-date: 2025-01-29T16:21:20.306Z
+post-date: 2025-01-29T16:21:20.306Z
-f_featured: false
+featured: false
-f_description: "Filecoin Foundation for the Decentralized Web (FFDW) is the sister nonprofit of Filecoin Foundation.
-FFDW is a 501(c)(3) nonprofit committed to preserving humanity’s most important information and supporting the development and adoption of decentralized technologies. "
+description: "Filecoin Foundation for the Decentralized Web (FFDW) is the sister nonprofit of Filecoin Foundation.
+FFDW is a 501(c)(3) nonprofit committed to preserving humanity’s most important information and supporting the development and adoption of decentralized technologies."
-f_image:
+image:
   url: /assets/images/hero-ffdw.webp
-tags: blog
-layout: "[blog].html"
 date: 2025-01-29T16:21:20.314Z
 seo:
   noindex: false
   twitter:title: summary
   twitter:card: summary
 ---

 ## Welcoming the Decentralized Web

 Filecoin Foundation for the Decentralized Web (FFDW) is the sister nonprofit of Filecoin Foundation.
 FFDW is a 501(c)(3) nonprofit committed to preserving humanity’s most important information and supporting the development and adoption of decentralized technologies.
 While Filecoin Foundation stewards the Filecoin network’s future, FFDW promotes the broader development of the decentralized web (DWeb).